nus-oss/cs3281-AY1617S2-website/students/AY1617S2/yangBoxin/YangBoxin-Resume.md

 ## Projects

+* **Contributor to Open Source Software TEAMMATES**<br>
+  *Student feedback web application*<br>
+  The website has served 160000 users and is a leading online feedback portal in the world.

 * **A game with distributed servers and Primary-based protocal in Java**<br>
   *Distributed System Application*<br>
   The game is a multi player game with distributed servers.
 Servers are assigned to certain players and each player communicate using JAVA RMI in a distributed network.